HOW TO MEDITATE

 As you can see, it is really easy and there is nothing major to learn that you do not know already.
 Your breathing comes natural to you, but staying with it is hard work.
 The beauty of meditation practice is in its simplicity.

-After you have been comfortable with the basic instruction, you can think about making it a bit longer.
+After you have been comfortable with this basic instruction how to meditate, you can think about making it a bit longer.
 Beginner meditators should aim to reach 20-30 minutes to sit comfortably and without strain.
 Body scan is a part of your practice that you can improve too.
 As it is about cultivation of your awareness of your own body, it is vital because if you destroy your health (i.e. by austerity or mindless overconsumption) you will have no energy to cultivate your mind.
 This is where being mindful about your nutrition comes into play too.

 Nonviolence in the world starts with learning how to be more kind to yourself.
 Be selfish with allocating time for your meditation practice, know that you are working towards a bigger goal.